-Why Some People Don’t Want to Get Married: ‘Ngaa mangasubo kung pwede man lang maglaon’, a Valentine’s Day Special.
+Why Some People Don’t Want to Get Married: ‘Ngaa mangasubo kung pwede man lang maglaon’.
 Erik Erikson’s ‘Stages of Psychosocial Development’ tells us that ‘intimacy versus isolation’ is the sixth stage and takes place between the ages of 18 to 40.
 Society, over the years, has conditioned our minds to think that marriage is part of life – and that it should be.
 It must.
 In the bible, specifically in the Book of Genesis, it was said that procreation is a mandate from God – as the Holy Bible says ‘go forth and multiply’.

 Apparently, in today’s time, options have been spawned to challenge norms.